seandmurray/prose_isit/README.md

 # Prose/Isit

+A type Utility.
 Make writing node easier, prettier and less error prone.
 Writes and reads more like prose

 A utility to help discover that type a variable is or is not.